salim-mrw/USB-Rubber/README.md

 Clone this repo or download the ZIP and install it via Arduino IDE.

+## Compatibility

+This library is compatible with the following boards:

+- Arduino Leonardo
+- Arduino Micro
+- Arduino Nano (ATmega32u4-based only)

+> This library requires native USB support and works only with ATmega32u4-based boards.

 ## Key Table Supported

 This table shows all the supported key constants provided by the usbrubber class.